exercism/x86-64-assembly/concepts/loops/introduction.md

     jmp example_loop
 ```

-Notice that an unconditional jump to a previous label will always transfer execution to this label.
+Note that an unconditional jump to a previous label will always transfer execution to this label.
-So, the loop will keep repeating forever, unless there's another jump in the repeated sequence to a label out of the loop.
+This means the loop will keep repeating forever, unless there is another loop to outside the repeated sequence.

 For instance, this loop does not end: